neetjn/v-beers/README.md

   * Unfortunately, maps are restricted to a single node type they're inferred by.
 * Variables are immutable by default, once inferred they cannot be modified.
   * Mutable variables must be denoted by the keyword `mut`.
+* V does not support interfaces like Go, but provides implict structures.
+* The language ships with it's own linter similar to prettier (see build steps), as well as unit testing utilities.

 # Closing Thoughts